SamvitJ/samvitj.github.io/blog-source/_posts/2017-07-22-evaluating-startups.md

 While their biographies may sound impressive, none of these accomplishments are particularly uncommon, and I challenge you to hold the founders of your potential employer to the same high standard.
 Can you write a 2-sentence bio of each of the founders that reflects a similar caliber of achievement?

 In your description, try to focus on concrete accomplishments, as opposed to proper nouns.
-Instead of writing, "Sarah graduated from Harvard as a public policy major, and worked at Goldman Sachs for two years," write: "Sarah graduated from Harvard, where she started the first intercollegiate journal focused on futuristic technologies, and spearheaded its expansion to over 15 schools.
-While at Goldman Sachs, she worked to build the bank's portfolio of consumer fintech companies, and personally oversaw late-stage financing for three bitcoin and blockchain-related companies."
+Instead of writing, "Sarah graduated from Harvard as a public policy major, and worked at Goldman Sachs for two years," write: "Sarah graduated from Harvard, where she worked to develop novel financial instruments allowing emigrants from oppressive regimes to remotely liquidate their assets, even testing her research through a live study based in Syria.
+While at Goldman Sachs, she helped expand the bank's portfolio of consumer fintech companies, and personally spearheaded late-stage financing for three bitcoin and blockchain-related startups."

 This second Sarah would make a great founding CEO or COO for a blockchain-based, smart property startup.
 Sarah is a self-starter, with a history of building new things and sticking with them until they see adoption.
-She has a demonstrated interest in shaping the future through invention (as opposed to simply an interest in advancing herself).
+She has a demonstrated interest in shaping the future through invention, as opposed to simply an interest in advancing herself.
 She has also successfully faced competition - it is not easy to get accepted to Harvard, and it is not easy to get a job at Goldman Sachs.

-So Sarah may have what it takes to beat the odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.
+So Sarah may have what it takes to beat the odds that the company she'll start will get killed - by its burn rate, by disputes between its founders, by its failure to find product-market fit, by its competitors, by shifts in the market.[^4]

 What kinds of past experience are signs of a great founder?